nmmull/compsig/README.md

 audio
 synthesis](https://en.wikipedia.org/wiki/List_of_audio_programming_languages),
-and their differences aren't necessarily superficial; some are intended for live performance, others better suited for noise music, others for pedagogical use.
+and their differences aren't necessarily superficial; some are intended for live performance, others better suited for fixed media, others for pedagogical use.

 This is not terribly surprising; both music composition and